Princess of Wales in Summerside Harbour 1878. Detail From Panoramic View of Summerside

 Steam Navigation Company advertisement in the P.E.I.
 Directory 1889-1890.

 Confederation in 1873 was good for the company.
 Although they had lost much of the Charlottetown to Summerside traffic through the building of the Prince Edward Island Railway, they benefitted from a 20-year $10,000 annual subsidy which was part of the Dominion’s commitment to furnish “continuous steam communication” and the railway links between Island towns and villages made the strait crossing routes more lucrative.
+In 1876 the company appears to have also have had at least one sailing vessel in their fleet.
+They are noted as owners of a 46 ton schooner, the Alexander, which had been built in Belfast in 1860.
 In 1884 the Princess of Wales was substantially re-built with new steel boilers, more efficient but lighter and smaller, which allowed expansion of the passengers area to accommodate an additional 100 in the main saloon, as well as increased capacity on the freight deck.
 The company was re-incorporated in 1890 under Dominion legislation as the Charlottetown Steam Navigation Company, this time with $400,000 in capital stock.
 John Ings, L.C.
 Owen, and William Richards, all of whom had been connected with the shipbuilding and ship-owning activities were the first directors.

 In the 1890’s, with improved rail connections the routes of the steamers were simplified.
 One vessel made daily trips from Charlottetown to Pictou to connect with the Halifax train, the other ran from Summerside to Pointe du Chene to meet the train from Saint John with connections to Boston.
 In 1895 the subsidy was renewed and continued to be paid until the S.S.
 Prince Edward Island was launched in 1915.
-By this time the fleet had changed.
-The Heather Belle had been sunk in fog in 1891.
-The other wooden paddle steamers were thirty years old and feeling their age.
+Over the years the fleet had changed.
+The Heather Belle had been sunk in fog in 1891 and by that time the other wooden paddle steamers were almost thirty years old and feeling their age.
 In 1893 the St. Lawrence had suffered from a broken shaft which kept her off the routes for about six weeks and required leasing of a replacement.
 The Princess of Wales had been the first of the large side-wheelers to go – replaced by the iron steamer Northumberland in 1891.
 The St. Lawrence, described the same year by the American Counsel in Charlottetown as having “good accommodation for freight and passengers” was kept running until 1896 when the Princess arrived.

 The last days of the Princess of Wales were inglorious.
 After being replaced by the shiny new S.S.
 Northumberland she was purchased by James Lantalum of St. John and partly broken up.
 However the hulk was left on the beach near the ferry slip in Charlottetown.
 In the winter of 1897 she was carried by the ice into the dredged channel and became a hazard to navigation.
 It was not until 1901 that a dispute about jurisdiction and costs was resolved and the wreck finally removed.